2027 Ultimate Loons

-Location: South central Interior of British Columbia, Canada
+Location: South central Interior of British Columbia, Canada, with Kamloops as the local airport.

 Leaders: Jess Findlay and Connor Stefanison